Mrun-mayi/ecg-ml-blog/README.md

 # ECG Signal Classification for Arrhythmia Detection Using Machine Learning in MATLAB
 # Members- Mrunmayi Badgujar and Venayak Pillay

+The MM466 Info File contains  the order the codes are the be run and what all the code shows.

 This is the total data used in this project